Jerry Schmidt

 Jerry Schmidt (born September 19, 1962) is the strength and conditioning coach for the University of Oklahoma Sooners' football team.
 He was previously the strength and conditioning coach for the Texas A&M University Aggies' football team.
 The Sooners' football Head coach Brent Venables announced the addition of Jerry Schmidt to his staff in a press release on December 17, 2021.

 Family

 Jerry is married to Robin Schmidt and has two children; Samuel and Aubrey Schmidt.
 He has one brother, Gary Schmidt.
 His Father is Jerry Schmidt and his Mother is Tony Schmidt.

 High School and College

 Schmidt was a 1980 graduate of Harvard High School in Harvard, Nebraska.
-He then attended the University of Nebraska–Lincoln, where he graduated in 1986.
+He then attended the University of Nebraska–Lincoln, and graduated from the University of Oklahoma.

 Coaching career

 Schmidt has coached at Notre Dame, Oklahoma State, Florida, and Oklahoma as an assistant, director, coordinator, and director of sports enhancement.
 In his career with those teams, he has coached in five national title games.
 He owns championship rings from Oklahoma, Notre Dame, and Florida.
 Schmidt was the 1991 Strength Coach of the Year by USAFitness.
 Schmidt has trained seven Heisman Trophy winners – Kyler Murray, Baker Mayfield, Sam Bradford and Jason White at Oklahoma, Danny Wuerffel at Florida, Barry Sanders at Oklahoma State and Tim Brown at Notre Dame – and has worked with 30 NFL first-round selections, 66 first-team All-Americans and dozens of major award winners.
 He has also trained teams that played in six national championship games and has been a part of national championship squads at Oklahoma (2000), Florida (1996) and Notre Dame (1988).